The Google Console tool is the brain box for optimizing a website on Google search engine and several other online search platforms.

 This method has 4 steps as shown in the image below

-- The First download the HTML verification file by clicking on “Download this HTML file“.
+- The first thing to do here is to download the HTML verification file by clicking on “Download this HTML file“.

 - After downloading the file, upload the same you downloaded to your main site folder.